developerasun/myDocumentBox-tool/myJavascript/myTypescript/readme.md

 // A safe alternative using modern JavaScript syntax console.log(person.name?.toUpperCase())
 ```

+Adding ? property is the same with adding | undefined.

 ##### union types
 Narrow your uniton types to execute correspondingly their types.
 For example,